Rugby: 14-man Hurricanes hold off Chiefs for first win in Super Rugby Aotearoa

 Midway through the second half the Hurricanes were well in control, leading by 22 points after running in three tries and repeatedly repelling the Chiefs throughout the contest with superb scrambling defence.

-Two second-half yellow cards to lock Scott Scrafton changed the complexion of the match, forcing the Hurricanes to play the final 16 minutes one man short which allowed the Chiefs to mount a belated fightback.
+Two second-half yellow cards to lock Scott Scrafton changed the complexion of the match, forcing the Hurricanes to play the final 15 minutes (25 minutes in total) one man short which allowed the Chiefs to mount a belated fightback.

 Even then, though, the Chiefs were well beaten.
 Despite their one man advantage and largely setting up camp in Hurricanes 22 in the final quarter the Chiefs butchered several try-scoring chances through basic errors and a lack of game management.